worker-src

 • Don't use unsafe-x values or broad keywords like 'data:' 'blob:' 'http:' 'https:' as it may introduce security vulnerabilities.

-• Allows scripts from the same origin and a specific external site
+Example policy allowing same origin and specific external site

 Content-Security-Policy: worker-src 'self' https://example.com;